Satisfactory Academic Progress Policy for Graduate & Law Students

 - All course repeat attempts will be included in the attempted hours.

-- Courses academically forgiven or retroactively withdrawn will continue to be evaluated as courses attempted, although not successfully completed.
+- Courses retroactively withdrawn from will continue to be evaluated as courses attempted, although not successfully completed.
+Grades for courses that are academically forgiven must still be counted in the GPA calculation, as well as the completion rate calculation for SAP.

 Financial Aid Warning:

-If a student is not meeting SAP standards during an end of semester review for the first time, the student will be placed on financial aid warning for one semester.
+If a student is not meeting SAP standards during an end of semester review for the first time due to GPA or completion rate issues, the student will be placed on financial aid warning for one semester.
 The student may continue to receive financial aid for that semester.
 If the student is not meeting the minimum SAP standards by the end of the next term in which the student enrolls, the student will become ineligible for financial aid.

 - Schedule an appointment with a Financial Aid Counselor to discuss the situation.

-- This is also an opportunity for you to submit any supporting documentation, such as letters of academic support from professors, a letter of prognosis from a physician, police report, etc.
+- Submit any supporting documentation, such as letters of academic support from professors, a letter of prognosis from a physician, police report, etc.

-- You can anticipate a decision from the Financial Aid Appeals Committee within 4 weeks, depending on the volume of appeals submitted.
+- You can anticipate a decision from the Financial Aid Appeals Committee within 4 weeks of submission, depending on the volume of appeals submitted.

 - Following the review of your appeal, you will be contacted via email.

-- If your appeal is approved, you will be instructed to contact the FAS office to meet with a Financial Aid Counselor to review and sign your financial aid contract.
+- If your appeal is approved, you will be instructed to contact the FAS office to meet with a Financial Aid Counselor to review and sign your financial aid Monitored Academic Plan (MAP).

 - If your appeal is denied, the email will indicate whether an appeal can be submitted in the future, including criteria you must meet to be eligible to submit a subsequent appeal.